wlonk/arcadia/vingt-et-un.md

 TODO

-When you cast a spell, describe the effect you hope to achieve, and the GM will tell you which of the following are required to make it happen (choose one or more):
+When you cast a spell, describe the effect you hope to achieve, and the GM will tell you which of the following are required to make it happen (they will choose one to four):

   * The spell must be performed in the dead of night.
   * The spell must be performed in absolute solitude.